MAMM-Lab/Data-driven-HEA-prediction/README.md

-# Data driven HEA prediction data files
+# Data driven HEA prediction data

-## Explanation of symbols for the data file
+## Explanation of symbols for the dataset ML_dataset.txt

-ML_dataset.txt

 name：Name of the HEA